1

 周衰,禮廢樂壞,大小相踰,管仲之家,兼備三歸。 循法守正者見侮於世,奢溢僭差者謂之顯榮。 自子夏,門人之高弟也,猶云「出見紛華盛麗而說,入聞夫子之道而樂,二者心戰,未能自決」,而況中庸以下,漸漬於失教,被服於成俗乎? 孔子曰「必也正名」,於衛所居不合。 仲尼沒後,受業之徒沈湮而不舉,或適齊、楚,或入河海,豈不痛哉!

 When the Zhou declined, rites were abandoned and music was ruined.
 Great and small overstepped each other.
-Guan Zhong's household combined and prepared the three returns.
-Those who follow the law and guard uprightness are insulted by the world, while those who are extravagant, overflowing, presumptuous, and differing are called manifest glory.
+Guan Zhong's household combined and equipped the three gui reception halls.
+Those who follow the law and guard uprightness are mocked by the world, while those who are extravagant, excessive, and presumptuous are called illustrious and glorious.
 Even Zi Xia, the highest disciple among the disciples, still said: 'Going out I see variegated splendor and flourishing beauty and am pleased; entering I hear the Master's Dao and am happy.
 These two things battle in my heart, and I cannot decide for myself.'
 How much more so for those of middle and ordinary ability and below, who are gradually immersed in lost teaching and clothed in established customs?
 Confucius said: 'It must be rectifying names.'
-His residence in the state of Wei was not harmonious.
+In Wei, however, this did not fit where he was staying.
 After Zhongni passed away, his disciples who received his teachings sank into obscurity and were not raised up.
 Some went to Qi and Chu, others entered the rivers and seas.
 How could this not be painful!

 4